JtheDBA/Ubuntu/readme.md

 Common crap is crap that both home and professional users could potentially benefit from including:

-*  [centralized apt package cache](common/apt-cacher-ng.md) apt-cacher-ng - download packages once instead of for each existing or new installation
+*  centralized apt package cache [apt-cacher-ng](common/apt-cacher-ng.md) - download packages once instead of for each existing or new installation
-*  centralized location for software and .iso images - see above
+*  centralized location for software and [.iso images](common/Maintaining Local Images.md) - see above
 *  centralized location for basic installation and operational scripts - need something? go here
-*  a common database; I chose MariaDB

 # Servers